Former NBA player arrested in Boynton Beach

 The former Saint Joseph's University player was the Celtics first-round pick in the 2004 NBA draft.

-Perhaps his best season came in 2006-2007 when he averaged 12.2 points a game for Boston.
-He had other memorable moments playing for the Cleveland Cavaliers, averaging in double figures, while teaming with Lebron James for three seasons.
+Perhaps his best season came in 2006-07 when he averaged 12.2 points a game for Boston.
+He had other memorable moments playing for the Cleveland Cavaliers, averaging in double figures, while teaming with LeBron James for three seasons.

-ESPN reported in January that West was working at a drug rehabilitation center in Florida that he formerly attended.
+ESPN reported in January that West was working at a Florida drug rehabilitation center that he formerly attended.

 In the past, he has publicly discussed his diagnosis of bipolar disorder and had been homeless for a time.